zoonoo/azure-docs.ko-kr/articles/service-fabric/service-fabric-cluster-rollover-cert-cn.md

 $VmssName                  = "prnninnxj"

 # Create new Resource Group
-New-AzureRmResourceGroup -Name $KeyVaultResourceGroupName -Location $region
+New-AzResourceGroup -Name $KeyVaultResourceGroupName -Location $region

 # Get the key vault.
 The key vault must be enabled for deployment.
-$keyVault = Get-AzureRmKeyVault -VaultName $VaultName -ResourceGroupName $KeyVaultResourceGroupName
+$keyVault = Get-AzKeyVault -VaultName $VaultName -ResourceGroupName $KeyVaultResourceGroupName
 $resourceId = $keyVault.ResourceId

 # Add the certificate to the key vault.